tonyroumi/cse15l-lab-reports/lab-report-2-week-4.md

 _These past two weeks we have learned a variety of debugging and testing procedures.
 We have learned about new lines of development in github, as well as better ways of approaching and testing code._

 ## _Markdown Parsing_
 _Last week we learned about markdown parsing.
-We were given a program that takes a markdown file as a command line argument and then prints out all the URLs of the links (but not of images) in that file and asked to debug the code_
+We were given a program that takes a markdown file as a command line argument and then prints out all the URLs of the links (but not of images) in that file and asked to debug the code._

-_The parsing comes from obtaining a data structure out of a string_
+_The parsing comes from obtaining a data structure out of a string._

 ## _Testing and Code Changes_
-_We ran different inputs to test the code and insure that there are no symptoms or bugs_
+_We ran different inputs to test the code and insure that there are no symptoms or bugs._

 ---
 ## __Bug #1__